tarof429/stuckathome/vue/Installation.md

     Remember to use `sudo` to intall npm modules to avoid a permission error.

-3. Alternatively you can use yarn
+3. Alternatively you can use yarn (you need to install yarn)

     ```
     sudo yarn global add @vue/cli
     ```